 Another bad example of debt that I see is personal car loans.
 I look at the carpark at my airport and I usually look out to a sea of big 4WDs and other luxury cars.
 I wonder how many of these cars were purchased for cash, versus how many are on payment plans.
 All for a big car which from what I can see spends most of its time depreciating out in the weather (Sun and Hail).

-The irony is that buying an expensive car using finance might make you look wealthy on the outside, but its a surefire way to keep you poor.
-Those expensive interest repayments are destroying your wealth, whilst the liability itself (the thing that the loan is secured against) the car just continues to drop in Value – on average by up to 20% per year over the first 5 years.
+The irony is that buying an expensive car using finance might make you look wealthy on the outside, but it’s a surefire way to keep you poor.
+Those expensive interest repayments are destroying your wealth, whilst the liability itself (the thing that the loan is secured against) the car, just continues to drop in value – on average by up to 20% per year over the first 5 years!

 5 years is the most common car loan period, although people are increasingly taking out 6 and 7 year car loans to get lower monthly repayments or afford a higher loan amount (but costs them more in the long term).